rpm-software-management/dnf/doc/command_ref.rst

 List Command
 ------------

-Dumps lists of packages depending on the packages' relation to the system.
-A package is ``installed`` if it is present in the RPMDB, and it is ``available`` if it is not installed but it is present in a repository that DNF knows about.
+Prints lists of packages depending on the packages' relation to the system.
+A package is ``installed`` if it is present in the RPMDB, and it is ``available`` if it is not installed but is present in a repository that DNF knows about.
-The list command can also limit the displayed packages according to other criteria, e.g. to only those that update an installed package.
+The list command can also limit the displayed packages according to specific criteria, e.g. to only those that update an installed package.
 The :ref:`exclude
-<exclude-label>` option in configuration file (.conf) might influence the
+<exclude-label>` option in the configuration file can influence the
-result, but if the command line option \-\ :ref:`-disableexcludes
-<disableexcludes-label>` is used, it ensure that all installed packages will be
+result, but if the \-\ :ref:`-disableexcludes <disableexcludes-label>` command line option is used, it ensures that all installed packages will be listed.
-listed.

-All the forms take a ``[<package-specs>...]`` parameter to further limit the result to only those packages matching it.
+All the forms take the ``[<package-specs>...]`` parameter to further limit the result to only packages that matching it.

 ``dnf [options] list [--all] [<package-name-specs>...]``
-    Lists all packages known to us, present in the RPMDB, in a repo or in both.
+    Lists all packages, present in the RPMDB, in a repository or both.

 ``dnf [options] list --installed [<package-name-specs>...]``
     Lists installed packages.